 John James Miller, originator of "Miller's Racing Guide" and founder of a well-known printing business, had an interest in land at The Basin as early as 1872.
 His two main holdings were Allotments 71 (205 acres) and 74 (114 acres) which he secured title to in 1877 and 1879 respectively.
-New Forest Road was blazed through Allotment 74 and The Basin shopping centre is situated on part of it.
+Both properties were mortgaged to The London Chartered Bank of Australia.
+New Forest Road was blazed through Allotment 74, and The Basin shopping centre is situated on part of it.